Large $N$ Partition Functions of the ABJM Theory: Sphere partition functions: an Airy tale

 Our proposal is manifestly symmetric under $b \leftrightarrow 1/b$ and agrees with~\eqref{eq:c-a-b-ABJM-b-3} when $k=1$ and $b^2=3$.
 The comparison between~\eqref{eq:A-ABJM-b} and~\eqref{eq:A-ABJM-b-3} is somewhat subtle since we must use the integral representation of the function $\mathcal{A}(k)$ in~\eqref{eq:A-ABJM} and analytically continue it into the complex $k$-plane.
 Leaving aside potential issues with this continuation, we obtain the following numerical estimate from our proposal~\eqref{eq:A-ABJM-b} at $k=1$ and $b^2=3$,

-This agrees with the numerical value in~\eqref{eq:A-ABJM-b-3} to about eight percent.
-We expect that a better understanding of the function $\mathcal{A}(k)$ for complex $k$ will yield a better numerical estimate closer in value to~\eqref{eq:A-ABJM-b-3}.
-Currently, an analytic comparison is still lacking but we hope to return to this issue in the future.
+This is not in a perfect agreement with the numerical value in~\eqref{eq:A-ABJM-b-3} and different by about eight percent.
+This implies either a non-trivial issue in the analytic continuation of the $\mathcal A(k)$ function over a complex $k$ or that the proposal \eqref{eq:A-ABJM-b} is incomplete and therefore does not capture the $b$ dependence precisely.
+We hope to return to this issue in the future.

 Besides being compatible with the results of~\cite{Hatsuda:2016uqa}, additional evidence for our Airy conjecture comes from an exact relation satisfied by the free energy of mass-deformed ABJM theory on the squashed sphere $F(b,m_i) = -\log Z(b,m_i)$ for specific values of the parameters.
 Indeed, the authors of~\cite{Chester:2021gdw} (see also \cite{Minahan:2021pfv} for related work) used methods inspired by the Fermi gas approach to show that the free energy on the squashed sphere $S^3_b$ with $m_3 = \mathrm{i}\tfrac{b - b^{-1}}{2}$ must be related to the free energy on the round sphere $S^3$ with two mass deformations turned on as follows: